lybird300/lybird300.github.io/_posts/2016-03-25-run-app-on-linux.md

 <h3>Install higher-versions of R (e.g., 3.3.2)</h3>
 #####Spoiler alert: the following process that you are going to observe or try if you dare is EXTREMELY long and painful##########
-We should all applaude for the person who went through it and shared it online.
+We should all applaud for the person who went through it and shared it online.
 Here is <a href="http://pj.freefaculty.org/blog/?p=315">the post</a>.
 Although it is originally for building R-devel on RedHat Linux 6, I found it also suitable for installng high-version R on RENCI cluster that uses Centos 6 (exactly the same errors!!).
 For details you can take a look at the post.
 Here I will simply repeat the procedure and essential bash commands I used, as well as potential traps.
 Note that I did not use "builddir" or $HOME/package as suggested in the post, which may be a better and cleaner way.
 I simply put everything in $HOME/bin
 <pre><code>
 $ cd ~/bin
 $ tar xzf R-3.3.2.tar.gz